Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 Go to the admin, on the server, at `www.yourdomain.com/admin`.
 Login, and add some questions, similarly to how you entered questions localy.

-*Note: use the server django superuser name and passowrd you provided when installing one-click-django-server.*
+*Note: use the server django superuser's username & passowrd that you provided when installing one-click-django-server.*

 After adding a question or two, go to `www.yourdomain.com/polls`.
 And here are your questions.